 open/close all folders

-- The 2005 version of Arkham Horror and its spin-offs Elder Sign and Eldritch Horror are listed for 1-8 Players.
+- The 2005 version of Arkham Horror and its spin-offs Elder Sign and Eldritch Horror are listed for one to eight players.
 Game encounters and events are made by a separate deck of cards, while a character template covers the actions of the Big Bad.

-- The 2011 version of Mage Knight (1-4 Players).
+- The 2011 version of Mage Knight allows one to four players.
 For solo play, there is a simulated player.

-- XCOM: Enemy Unknown - the Board Game is for 1 - 4 players, who battle against aliens whose actions are determined by chance.
+- XCOM: Enemy Unknown - the Board Game is for one to four players, who battle against aliens whose actions are determined by chance.
 There is also an app required, which gives random events and helps with combat calculation.

-- The Omega Virus allows 1-4 players.
+- The Omega Virus allows one to four players.
 The antagonist is controlled by a talking electronic console placed in the center of the board, making solo play akin to a computer game.
 A solo player only misses out on the chance for player characters to attack each other — and hear the Virus comment on the brazen lack of cooperation.

-- Minion Hunter is a cooperative board game for 1-6 players.
+- Minion Hunter is a cooperative board game for one to six players.
 Enemy activity is controlled entirely by dice rolls and a deck of shuffled cards.

-- Several standalone Warhammer 40,000 Gaiden Game Gaiden games have solo options, including Execution Force and Bommerz Over Da Sulfur River.
+- Several standalone Warhammer 40,000 Gaiden Games have solo options, including Execution Force and Bommerz Over da Sulfur River.

 - Solitaire with its many variants, using a deck of standard cards.
-The Klondike version is the most well known type of Solo Tabletop.
+The Klondike version is the best-known type of Solo Tabletop.

 - Death Angel is solo or co-operative.
 Events are determined by a deck of cards, and the genestealers just keep on attacking automatically.

-- Flip City is listed for 1-4 players.
+- Flip City is listed for one to four players.
 Using variant rules, every time the player reshuffles their deck, they remove one card from the common pool.
 The player must achieve a victory condition before the card pool is empty.

 - Friday is a solo-only deckbuilder, with the player as the titular character trying to help Robinson Crusoe survive.